OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Using-GPIOs.md

 Using gpio pin 1.
 ```

-You need to make sure that the GPIO that will be reading an input has it's direction set properly, to avoid damaging the Omega.
+You need to make sure that the GPIO that will be reading an input has it's direction set properly, to avoid damaging the Omega. //expand on this 'You will damage your omega if...'

 Now you're ready to connect an external circuit.